DataDog/substrait-explain/GRAMMAR.md

 ## Design Principles

-The grammar is designed around several concrete choices that make it practical and consistent:
+The grammar is designed around several concrete choices that make it practical, consistent, and easy to use:

-### 1. Single-Line Relations with Consistent Pattern
+### 1. Single-Line, Structured Relations

+- All relations use a single-line, regular, structured argument format that maps directly to Substrait proto fields and enums.
+- The canonical form is:
-All relations follow the same structure: `Name[arguments => columns]`
+  `RelationName[arguments => columns]`

-- **Name**: The relation type (Read, Filter, Project, etc.)
-- **Arguments**: Input expressions, field references, or function calls
-- **Arrow**: `=>` separates arguments from output columns
-- **Columns**: Output column names and types

-Every relation fits on one line with indentation showing hierarchy.
-This uniform pattern makes it easy to parse any relation, understand input/output structure, and add new relation types.
+- The `arguments` are relation-specific inputs (e.g., expressions, tuples, enums); the `columns` are the output fields or schema for that relation.
+- Arguments follow a regular pattern (tuple, input expression, etc.) or combination, and should map directly to Substrait proto fields and enums.
+Use tuples for compound arguments and `&`-prefixed enum variants for enums.
+- This ensures consistency, clarity, and extensibility across all relations.

-### 2. SQL-Like Field References and Literals
+### 2. SQL-Like References, Literals, and Enums

-- Uses `$0`, `$1`, `$2` for field references (like SQL's positional references)
+- Field references: `$0`, `$1`, etc.
-- Types are shown inline with literals and column names: `42:i64`, `'hello':string`
-- Nullability is explicit: `string?` for nullable, `string` for non-nullable
+- Types: `42:i64`, `'hello':string`, `string?` for nullable.
+- Enum fields in arguments are represented as &-prefixed variants (e.g., `&AscNullsFirst`), matching the Substrait proto definition.
+This applies to all enum fields in relation arguments.

 This prevents ambiguity and makes plans self-documenting while being familiar to SQL developers.

 ### 3. Extension Support and Structured Syntax

-- Extensions section defines URIs and function mappings
+- Extensions section defines URIs and function/type mappings.
-- Function calls can include anchors: `add#10@1($0, $1)`
+- Function calls can include anchors: `add#10@1($0, $1)`.
-- Clear structural boundaries: `[]` for relations, `<>` for types, `()` for functions
+- Clear structural boundaries: `[]` for relations, `<>` for types, `()` for functions.

-This maintains full Substrait compatibility while keeping the text format readable and parseable.
+- Maintains full Substrait compatibility while keeping the text format readable and parseable.

 ### 4. Hierarchical Organization

-- Section headers (`===`) separate major components
+- Section headers (`===`) separate major components.
-- 2-space indentation shows query plan hierarchy
+- 2-space indentation shows query plan hierarchy.
-- Consistent formatting across all document elements
+- Consistent formatting across all document elements.

-This ensures the format is consistent, parseable, readable, extensible, and compatible with Substrait protobuf.

 The format maps directly to Substrait protobuf messages, with relations, expressions, types, and extensions corresponding to their respective protobuf structures.